trondr/NCmdLiner/README.md

 Parameters can be required or optional.

-Parameters can be of types: string, integer, decimal, float, double, boolean, DateTime and array of all these.
+Parameters can be of primitiv types such as: string, integer, decimal, float, double, boolean and array of all these.

 The automatic documentation outputs ready-to-use examples of each command and its parameters.